Rangefinder vs GPS Watch: The Ultimate Distance Debate

 Buy a GPS Watch If…

-- You want distances without pulling anything out.
+- You want distances without pulling a device out of a case.

 Buy Both If…